-In the case of a venue closure, a match that has completed three games (i.e. 2 doubles game and one singles game) will be considered played and the score taken from when the match was stopped.
+In the case of a venue closure, a game that has completed three games (i.e. 2 doubles game and one singles game) will be considered played and the score taken from when the game was stopped.

-Matches that do not play, or are cancelled before completing three games are considered cancelled.
+Games that do not play, or are cancelled before completing three games are considered cancelled.